lal0904/YanrongWu-PHBS_MLF_2019/Final Group Project/README.md

 - *12-Month London Interbank Offered Rate (LIBOR), based on U.S. Dollar* **(USD12MD156N)**

 ##### Part 5: Discription Statistics
+The rule of thumb definition of a recession is two consecutive quarters of negative Gross Domestic Product (GDP) growth.
+This definition was coined in a 1974 New York Times article from the head of the Bureau of Labor Statistics, who also suggested several other measurements.
+The National Bureau of Economic Research (NBER) defines an economic recession as: "a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales."
+NBER is the authority on recessions, especially when we look at when they started and when they ended.
 A Yield Curve is a graph depicting the different interest rates for similar financial instruments of different maturities.
 The following figures show the different yield curve after 1990.
 ![Interest rate](https://github.com/YanrongWu/YanrongWu-PHBS_MLF_2019/blob/master/Final%20Group%20Project/Figures/Interest%20rate.png)
 ![Different yield](https://github.com/YanrongWu/YanrongWu-PHBS_MLF_2019/blob/master/Final%20Group%20Project/Figures/different%20yield.png)

-A recession is defined as 2 consecutive quarters of negative GDP growth.
+Here a recession is defined as 2 consecutive quarters of negative GDP growth.
 ![recession](https://github.com/YanrongWu/YanrongWu-PHBS_MLF_2019/blob/master/Final%20Group%20Project/Figures/recession.png)

 The following figures are interest spread with recessions highlighted.